 Lobont proved a more assured presence just before half-time as Andrea Mantovani’s powerful drive forced him to tip over, before Eran Zahavi sent a low drive straight into the Romanian keeper’s arms.

 Lamela went close after the restart, weaving into the box past multiple Palermo players only to fire into the side netting.
 The hosts immediately stormed back down the pitch through Josip Ilicic, who charged forward to unleash an effort from 22 yards out that Lobont could only smother on the second grasp.

 The match began to assume a more even complexion as the Rosanero began to come out of their shell, but they almost fell further behind after Borini blasted into the side netting having skipped brilliantly past two defenders.

 With 20 minutes to go, Lobont again displayed questionable handling as he dropped a seemingly routine cross, only to thwart the onrushing Miccoli from the rebound with a smart recovery save.

 The result sees Roma leapfrog Inter by a point into sixth place, five points off Udinese in the final Europa League qualifying spot, having played one game extra.
-Defeat for Palermo almost certainly draws to an end its hopes of European football next season.
+Defeat for Palermo almost certainly draws to an end their hopes of European football next season.